Daniel-KM/Omeka-S-module-Like/README.md

    - Icon type: Unicode (emoji) or Font Awesome
    - Allow dislike: disabled by default
    - Allow users to change their vote: enabled by default
+   - Allow anonymous visitors to vote: disabled by default
    - Show/hide like and dislike counts
 3. Add the "🖒: Button" resource page block to your site resource page templates.
 4. Authenticated users can now like (and optionally dislike) resources.

+Anonymous voting can be enabled globally or per site.
+To avoid double votes, a long-lived cookie storing a random token identifies the anonymous visitor and a unique constraint prevents a second vote on the same resource.
+This is a best-effort deduplication: it can be bypassed by clearing cookies or switching browser.

+When an anonymous visitor later authenticates, the votes cast with that cookie are claimed: each one is transferred to the account, or dropped if the user already voted on the resource.
+So votes follow the user at login and are not counted twice across the anonymous/authenticated transition.

 Development / themes